(scholars employed at the Warsaw University of Technology)

-Zbigniew Król is a philosopher who works at the Department of the Philosophy of Science, Sociology and Foundations of Technology, Faculty of Administration and Social Sciences, Warsaw University of Technology, and at the two departments of the Institute of Philosophy and Sociology, Polish Academy of Sciences: the Department of Inquiries on Ancient Philosophy and the History of Ontology.
+Zbigniew Król is a philosopher who works at the Faculty of Administration and Social Sciences, Warsaw University of Technology, and at the Institute of Philosophy and Sociology, Polish Academy of Sciences.
 His research concerns hermeneutics, the hermeneutical philosophy of mathematics and science, the history of mathematics and science, logic, mathematics, ontology and epistemology.
 He is an author of many papers and three monographs: Plato and the Foundations of Modern Mathematics: the Concept of Number by Plato (2005), Mathematical Platonism and Hermeneutics (2006) and Platonism and the Development of Mathematics.
 Infinity and Geometry (2015).
-He is the dean of the Faculty of Administration and Social Sciences of the Warsaw University of Technology and a member of the ICFO Program Council.
+He is one of the initiators of the ICFO.
+He is also the Dean of the Faculty of Administration and Social Sciences of the Warsaw University of Technology and a member of the ICFO Program Council.

 Marek Kuś is a professor at the Warsaw University of Technology, Faculty of Administration and Social Sciences and professor at the Centre of Theoretical Physics of the Polish Academy of Sciences in Warsaw.
 He is a theoretical physicis.
 He is the director of the International Center for Formal Ontology.
 He is a member of Academia Europea.
 His scientific interests include: mathematical physics, in particular the application of geometric and group-theoretic methods (simplectic geometry, algebraic geometry, Lie group theory) in quantum computer science, quantum chaos and the basics of quantum mechanics.
 He is also interested in formal methods in philosophy and the application of methods of exact sciences in humanities.
 He is the author of over 150 original articles.